 The device IP address gets locked if the admin user performs 7 failed password attempts (5 attempts for the user/operator).

 Figure 3-1 Login Interface

-6. Install the plug-in before viewing the live video and operating the mini PTZ camera.
-Please follow the installation prompts to install the plug-in.
+6. Install the plug-in before viewing the live video and operating the camera.
+Follow the installation prompts to install the plug-in.